Skip to main content

 Ketone bodies are β- hydroxybutyrate, acetone, and acetoacetate.

-7. Lymph production about half of all the lymph formed in the body under resting conditions arises in the liver.
+7. The liver produces about half of all the lymph formed in the body under resting conditions.

-8. Blood reservoir: The liver is a large expandable venous organ that may act as a valuable blood reservoir in times of excess blood volume and can supply extra blood in times of reduced blood volume.
-Usually, 500 ml is present in the liver, and 0.5 to 1 liter blood is stored in the hepatic veins and sinuses.
+8. Blood reservoir: The liver is a large, expandable venous organ that may act as a valuable reservoir in times of excess blood volume and can supply extra blood in times of reduced blood volume.
+Usually, 500 ml is present in the liver, and 0.5 to 1 liter of blood is stored in the hepatic veins and sinuses.

 9. In the first trimester of the fetus, the liver is the leading site of RBC formation.